 Remote working technology potentially gives you 24/7 access to your team, but it might not be a good idea to use it this way.
 If your team members feel expected to be online and available to reply at any time, they could find it difficult to relax and recharge.

-85% of remote workers chose remote work to have greater flexibility with their time, so avoid encroaching into your team’s offline time outside of critical situations.
+85% of remote workers chose remote work to have greater flexibility with their time, so avoid encroaching into your team’s offline time outside critical situations.
 According to a 2019 Buffer survey, unplugging after work is remote workers’ biggest challenge.

 There are plenty of ways to keep a remote team focused and working together on a project.
-Improving collaboration involves providing the tools to communicate effectively in every situation, setting clear expectations and responsibilities, and building an environment that encourages and supports open communication and discussion by recognizing and rewarding achievements.
+Improving cross functional collaboration involves providing the tools to communicate effectively in every situation, setting clear expectations and responsibilities, and building an environment that encourages and supports open communication and discussion by recognizing and rewarding achievements.

 Avoid the potential efficiency problems of a global team by scheduling your team’s hours to ensure they can communicate, and ensure everyone feels treated fairly to prevent demotivation.